HolisticWare-Applications/HolisticWare.WebSite.Notes/diverse/psychology/motivation.md

 motivation.md

-motivation
+*   Seneca

-“We suffer more often in imagination than in reality.”
-Seneca
+    *   “We suffer more often in imagination than in reality.”

+*   George Eliot

-It’s Never Too Late To Be What You Might Have Been George Eliot
+    *   It’s Never Too Late To Be What You Might Have Been

+*   Marcus Aurelius

-Marcus Aurelius - Our life is what our thoughts make it.
+    *   Our life is what our thoughts make it.

+*   Carl Jung

-"Thinking is difficult, that's why most people judge." - Carl Jung
+    *   "Thinking is difficult, that's why most people judge."

+*   Lao Tzu

-“Care about what other people think and you will always be their prisoner.” -Lao Tzu
+    *   “Care about what other people think and you will always be their prisoner.”

+*   Pythagoras

-“A fool is known by his speech and a wise man by silence.” —Pythagoras
+    *   “A fool is known by his speech and a wise man by silence.”

+*   Richard P. Feynman, Confucious

-"If you're the smartest person in the room, then you're in the wrong room." ~ Richard P. Feynman, Confucious
+    *   "If you're the smartest person in the room, then you're in the wrong room."

+*   Rumi

-“The quieter you become, the more you are able to hear.”
+    *   “The quieter you become, the more you are able to hear.”
-― Rumi